 Following in the footsteps of deep-fried Coke (yes, that's a thing) comes deep-fried coffee -- and not just any old coffee.
 A booth at the San Diego County Fair served up a treat made from ground Starbucks coffee, Foodbeast reported.
-If you're tempted to try this at home, it may be best to start with cheaper coffee, rather than shell out $13 for a pound of the chain's Breakfast Blend.
+Those tempted to try this at home might start with cheaper coffee.

 For this dessert from the State Fair of Texas, milk and cookies are slow cooked into a custard, chilled, sliced, dipped in egg wash, covered with breadcrumbs, and, of course, deep-fried on a stick.

 Starfish are not just for drying out and displaying in beach houses.
 At a night market in Beijing, crunchy, crispy, starfish on a stick cost less than $4 each.

 For weird undersea creatures fried and served on sticks, why stop at starfish?
 The taste and texture of seahorse has been described as being like fishy bacon, or pork rinds with a kick.

 Deep-fried butter balls have been a favorite heart attack on a stick at the State Fair of Texas since they won "Most Creative" at the 2009 Big Tex Choice Awards.
 To make, simply scoop out a globe of butter the size of a golf ball, roll it in sweet dough, and throw it in the fryer.